Find out how much you can borrow

 What it means for your home loans

 Why does it matter?
-When you're applying for home loans to help you buy a house, you'll need to specify whether you're applying for an owner-occupier loan or an investor loan.
+When you're applying for home loans to help you buy a house or to refinance an investment property, you'll need to specify whether you're applying for an owner-occupier loan or an investor loan.
 The distinction will most likely change the rate at which you'll be charged interest, whether you go with an offset mortgage, variable rates, fixed home loan or construction financing.

 Investment loans are typically the more expensive of the two, both in terms of interest rates and additional closing costs, such as the appraisal fee.
 For example, a variable interest home loan for an owner-occupier might be available at 3.39 per cent interest.
 For investment mortgages, the interest rate for a comparable loan might be 3.79 per cent.
-Some lenders, such as loans.com.au, may not charge higher closing fees for investment loans, but you should check the specifications.
+If you’re looking for the cheapest investment home loan, look for lenders that don’t charge high closing fees and ongoing fees, such as loans.com.au.
+Make sure to check the specifications

 Furthermore, you might need to put forward a larger down payment for an investment home loan, meaning your maximum loan-to-value ratio (LVR) will be higher.
 In Australia, many major banks and other lenders have recently lowered the maximum LVR and raised interest rates for investor home loans in response to concerns that the lending rate for this type of mortgage is growing too quickly.